 There is a harmonious co-survival of public, private, and combined sectors.
 The private sector firms are profit-oriented.
 Private entities control production in these sectors.
 However, the state reserves control over such entities.
 Industries in the public sector are social welfare-centered entities largely controlled by government bodies.
 The combined sectors work in cohesion in public-private partnershipsPublic-private PartnershipsPubic-private partnership refers to a collaborative model whereby the government agency collaborates with a private sector organization to accomplish a large-scale infrastructure project through private funding.
 Such projects include the construction of dams, bridges, airports, roads, etc..

 In a mixed economy, the government takes concern for both the public and private sectors in economic and fiscal planning, taking measures favoring both.
 There is just resource allocation attempting to coincide with the productive strength of capitalismCapitalismCapitalism is an economic system consisting of businesses, resources, capital goods, and labour.
 Private entities own it, and the income is derived by the level of production of these factors.
 Because of the private hands, these entities can be operated efficiently and maximize their production activity also. and the just distribution of socialism.
 The government policies are framed so that public companies in rural areas also provide stimulus packages, and tax relies on private companies to shop in backward regions displaying the mixed economic system characteristics.

 #3 – Safeguarding of Consumer Rights

 The interests of the end consumers are protected in a mixed economy.
-The consumers are given enhanced freedom to buy products and services of their choice.
-The government regulates the prices of the products so that they may not be exploited by Private groups.
+Consumers are given enhanced freedom to buy products and services of their choice.
+The government regulates the prices of the products so that private groups may not exploit them.